Moong1234/website/_posts/2023-04-16-monte-carlo.md

 direct estimation is essentially just counting the number of samples greater than 30 and calculating the frequency of that event.

 Fortunately, we can easily generate standard normal samples using the Box-Muller algorithm, but it is almost impossible to get a sample greater than 30.
 Our direct MC estimate will indicate 0 until we get a single observation greater than 30, which will require a tremendous amount of samples unless we are very lucky.
-Even though we observe a desired sample with a meager chance, the variance of the estimation, hence the efficiency of the method, would still be poor.
+Even if we observe a desired sample with a meager chance, the variance of the estimation, hence the efficiency of the method, would still be poor.

 # Importance Sampling
 ## Univariate case